MartimVideira/MartimVideira/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on refactoring some projects to put them here on github.
+- 🔭 I’m currently refactoring some projects to put them here on github.

 <div align="center">
   <a href="https://github.com/MartimVideira">